rvolz/BicBucStriim/README.md

 * is bilingual, English/German
 * is ready for mobile clients (tested with Kindle, iPhone, iPad)
 * provides a download protection for books (optional, think "parental control")
+* has an admin GUI for configuration

+New in 0.8.0:

+* Easier installation/configuration: no textfile editing anymore, all settings can be configured in the admin section
+* more pictures: book title listings include cover thumbnails
+* more data: author and tags listings show the number of books per item

 Install
 -------